yAOwzers/tp/docs/UserGuide.md

 To view the user guide for the notebook mode, type in `help notebook`.

-### Planner Mode
+### Timetable Mode
-The Planner Mode allows you to manage a list of tasks.
+The Timetable Mode allows you to manage a list of tasks.
 The following sections explains the various features you can use while you are in the Planner Mode.

 ### Adding a task